 Testimonies from our Spring Groups

-“Being involved in UniteBoston’s ministry gave me glimpses into how transformative and powerful multi-church gatherings of purposeful believers can be, especially when trying to take on something as big as structural racism.
-Through UniteBoston’s ministry, I’ve come to see the Church and the Spirit’s work in our collective body anew, in ways I’d been really hungry and desperate to see — God is indeed alive and at work in the city of Boston; oooff what a deep encouragement this has been amidst a difficult wacky year!”
+“Being involved in UniteBoston’s ministry showed me how multi-church gatherings can be purposeful and transformative, especially when addressing something as big as structural racism.
+God is indeed at work in our collective body and in the city of Boston in ways I’d been really hungry and desperate to see — oooff what a deep encouragement this has been amidst a difficult wacky year!”

 – Seong Park, Korean Church of the Lord